How many pages can Claude read?

 The first conversation performs extraction.
 Every conversation after that reads from cache and returns instantly.

-Local Files and URLs
+Local files and URLs

-Research papers, shared links, cloud-hosted docs: pdf-mcp fetches HTTP/HTTPS PDFs, caches them locally, and processes them exactly like local files.
+PDFs don’t always live on disk.
+For research papers, shared links, and cloud-hosted docs, pdf-mcp fetches HTTP/HTTPS PDFs, caches them locally, and processes them through the same interface as local files.

-The Build
+The build

 Two libraries made this straightforward: